acorg/dark-matter/doc/mac.md

 You can either download a stable (and possibly slightly old) version of dark matter from PyPI using pip:

+Note that if you are using Python 2, use `requirements2.txt` in the following.

 ```sh
 $ pip install dark-matter
 $ cd dark-matter